jsphpndr/covid-api-bahamas/README.md

 Clone the repository on your local machine by running the following command: `git clone https://github.com/jsphpndr/covid-api-bahamas.git`.
 If the repository is already on your local machine, run the following command to get the latest version of the code: `git pull --rebase`.

 From the main branch, create a separate working branch.
 This can be done by running `git checkout -b <branchName>`.
-If your file is 343, Your branch name would be *report/343*
+If your file is 343, your branch name would be *report/343*.
+If you would like to do a range of files, i.e. 343 - 350, your branch name would then be *report/343-350*.

+You may see which files have been done already by evaluating the active branches and viewing the [reports directory](https://github.com/jsphpndr/covid-api-bahamas/tree/main/content/reports).
+Only select files which are free to take.

-Push this branch to the remote repository so that others contibuting know that the file number is taken :) You may do this by running: `git push -u origin <branchName>`
+Push this branch to the remote repository so that others contributing know which file numbers are taken :) You may do this by running: `git push -u origin <branchName>`

 Now, time to create an entry!